-Naturally, I had to try it for myself.
-For the better part of a month, I followed the instructions found on the bottle and applied four to five drops each morning to my face and neck area.
+Naturally, I had to try this vitamin C serum for myself.
+For the better part of a month, I followed the instructions on the bottle and applied four to five drops each morning to my face and neck area.

 While its slightly pungent smell took a little bit of getting used to, I quickly found myself an addict.
-Each time I slathered this oil on, paying particular attention to my under-eye area, I felt like I was suiting my skin up in armor for the long day ahead.
+Each time I slathered this vitamin C serum on, paying particular attention to my under-eye area, I felt like I was suiting my skin up in armor for the long day ahead.

 What’s more, despite the harsh winter’s cold that has seemingly permanently moved in over my home in Chicago, my complexion is far more vibrant than it has been in years past.
 It’s not dull.
 It’s not flaky.
 Instead, with this serum and a little bit of moisturizer, I feel like I’m putting my best face forward to the world.

 Which brings us to the million dollar question: Did I make the right decision?
 For me, right now, I would say yes.
-While it’s true that this (or any serum, really), might not be quite as effective as Botox at removing signs of aging — and it’s a road I may still travel in due time — for now, it’s been effective enough to put the thought on the backburner.
+While it’s true that this (or any vitamin C serum, really), might not be quite as effective as Botox at removing signs of aging, it’s been effective enough to put the thought on the back burner.

 See more of our best product recommendations.